Skip to Content Facebook Feature Image

 “Now we have low-cost interceptors effectively combating Iranian drones,” the Republican president said Monday.

-The U.S. military has been paying attention to Russia's war in Ukraine, but experts say it has been slow to overhaul its arsenal and tactics to respond to the new threat from fleets of drones.
+Experts say the U.S. military has been slow to overhaul its arsenal and tactics to respond to the new threat from fleets of drones.

 “This is going to be a big wake-up call for how the U.S. military defends its citizens and fights wars forever,” Velicovich said.
 “Because it’s sort of like we’re the best military on the planet, but stuff’s still getting by us.”